ABOUT OUR REGISTERED PLANS PROGRAM:

-The Canadian Worker Co-operative Federation (CWCF) administers a Self-Directed RRSP (SD-RRSP) and Self-Directed TFSA (SD-TFSA) Program.
+The Canadian Worker Co-operative Federation (CWCF) administers a Self-Directed RRSP (SD-RRSP) and Self-Directed TFSA (SD-TFSA) Program, which operates under the trade name Common Good Capital.
 This Program was developed to enable co-operatives and similar types of enterprises (Program Members) to capitalize their enterprises with securities held within a Registered Plan.
 CWCF’s Plans are registered with the Canada Revenue Agency (“CRA”) and are administered in accordance with all CRA regulations.
-We also work in conjunction with Concentra Trust as our Registered Plan trustee.
+We also work in conjunction with Concentra Trust as our bare trustee.

-A SD-RRSP or SD-TFSA is an account for which the account holder (Annuitant) determines which and what types of investments are to be held.
+A SD-RRSP or SD-TFSA is an account for which the Account Holder determines which and what types of investments are to be held.
 CWCF staff are not permitted to provide any investment guidance or advice, nor can they sell securities on behalf of any Program Members.
 CWCF may only act on instructions provided by the investor.

 ACKNOWLEDGEMENT OF RISK

-For RRSP account holders: Although depositing securities into an RRSP can yield a tax deferral today, you may face long-term tax implications and liquidity issues.
+For RRSP Account Holders (Annuitants): Although depositing securities into an RRSP can yield a tax deferral today, you may face long-term tax implications and liquidity issues.
 In general, there is no organized public market through which co-op or CED securities may be sold, which may make it difficult or even impossible for you to sell them, or to determine their Fair Market Value in order to take certain actions within your account.

-RELATIONSHIP BETWEEN CWCF, RRSP/TFSA PROGRAM MEMBERS, AND ANNUITANTS
+RELATIONSHIP BETWEEN CWCF, PROGRAM MEMBERS, AND ACCOUNT HOLDERS

 CWCF has Agency Agreements in place with each of our Program Members (i.e. security issuers, also referred to as Account Representatives), authorizing them to act as Sub-Agents on our behalf.
-This allows Annuitants (account holders) to deal primarily with an Account Representative, rather than with CWCF directly.
-Account Representatives can assist Annuitants with opening new accounts, contributing funds or securities, purchasing securities within the account, and withdrawing or transferring out funds.
+This allows Account Holders to deal primarily with an Account Representative from the enterprise that they invested with, rather than with CWCF directly.
+Account Representatives can assist Account Holders with opening new accounts, contributing funds or securities, purchasing securities within the account, and withdrawing or transferring out funds.

 – A statement of your account activity for the preceding twelve months (September)

-– A T4RSP reflecting the withdrawal value and tax remittance amount, if applicable (by the end of February in the following year)
+– A T4RSP reflecting the withdrawal value and tax remittance amount, if applicable (by the end of February in the following year); only applicable for RRSP annuitants

-– A contribution receipt reflecting your total contribution value, if applicable (mailed between January and mid- to late- March)
+– A contribution receipt reflecting your total contribution value, if applicable (mailed between January and mid- to late- March); only applicable for RRSP annuitants

 From time to time, CWCF may update our Declaration of Trust or Fee Schedule.
-When this happens, the updated version will be provided to you by your Account Representative.
+When this happens, the updated version will be provided to Account Holders by their Account Representative.

-If the securities held within a CWCF-administered Registered Plan (i.e. SD-RRSP or SD-TFSA) gain interest or dividends, those gains must be paid by the security issuer to the Plan; they may not be paid directly to the individual investor.
-The funds sit as cash in a non-interest-bearing account and are available to be withdrawn, transferred or reinvested upon instruction from the Annuitant.
-CWCF reaches out semi-annually to Annuitants holding a cash balance of $2,000 or more to make sure they are aware of the available funds and give them the opportunity to take action if they wish.
+If the securities held within a CWCF-administered Registered Plan (i.e. SD-RRSP or SD-TFSA) gain interest or dividends, that investment income must be paid by the security issuer to the Plan, rather than directly to the individual investor.
+The funds sit as cash in a non-interest-bearing account and are available to be withdrawn, transferred or reinvested upon instruction from the Account Holder.
+CWCF reaches out semi-annually to Account Holders holding a cash balance of $2,000 or more to make sure they are aware of the available funds and give them the opportunity to take action if they wish.

 RRSP ACCOUNT MATURITY